soxmonitor/khinsider_mass_downloader_script/README.md

 # khinsider_mass_downloader_script

-This is a script that can download FLAC and MP3 format music from the famous game soundtrack website **khinsider**.
+This is a script that can download FLAC , WAV and MP3 format music from the famous game soundtrack website **khinsider**.

 ## To use this script correctly, you need to follow the following steps: